castelao/maud/docs/getting_started.rst

     >>> maud4latlonnc -h

 On this example, it will filter the variable 'temperature' at the netCDF file model_output.nc.
-The weight function used is hamming, and the window scale is 600e3.
+The weight function used is hamming, and the window scale is 600 km (600e3 meters).
 The npes define the number of parallel process to be used, in this case 18.
-The option --iterp defines that any masked value will be replaced in the output as the filtered result of the valid values around it, inside the window lenght.
+The option --interp defines that any masked value will be replaced in the output as the filtered result of the valid values around it, inside the window lenght.

     >>> maud4latlonnc -l 600e3 --var='temperature' -w hamming --interp --npes=18 model_output.nc